d-a-ve/memora/README.md

 ## Todos
 1. Make the dashboard nav bar fixed and not scroll with the rest of the page.
+DONE
-1. Order the birthday dates in ascending order
+1. Order the birthday dates in ascending order DONE
 1. Find a tool that can send emails for you based on data in database.
 It would be called everyday.
+DONE
 1. Settings page
-1. Back to top button
-1. Cloud function for sending mails daily
+1. Cloud function for sending mails daily DONE
+1. Create a page loader component
+1. Create a button loader component
+1. Create a serverless function for updating the year of birthdays that have passed in the database to the next year.

 ## Cloud Function Pseudo code